Kylie Jenner Poses In Crop Top & Skintight Hot Pants For A Series Of Stunning Snaps

 Kylie Jenner took to Instagram to update fans with series of new snapshots of herself.
 The makeup guru regularly shares pics to her popular page and uses the social media platform to promote her brand.

 Jenner stunned in a basic white crop top with thin straps.
 The item of clothing displayed her decolletage as well as her midriff.
 She teamed the ensemble with high-waisted brown hot pants that were tight-fitted.
 Jenner kept the accessories to a bare minimum and wore rings.
 She rocked short nails and painted them with a coat of dark polish.
-Jenner her long dark hair down in waves while pushing it over to one side.
+Jenner styled her long dark hair down in waves while pushing it over to one side.

 The 23-year-old treated her followers to three images within one upload.